 Remember that everyone is different and one person might manage foods that cause problems for someone else.
 You may need some personalised advice from a professional dietitian.
 You can ask your doctor or nurse for a referral.

 People with advanced cancer often have weight loss.
-As many as 8 out of 10 people (80%) have severe weight loss.
+Many people suffer with severe weight loss.

 You are likely to find it difficult to digest fat.
 You might feel sick a lot or sometimes be sick.
 You may feel too tired to eat or prepare your own meals.
 Side effects from your treatment, such as chemotherapy or radiotherapy, can also lessen your appetite.